OncNGS

 Question 25: Is it mandatory to address all Must Have Criteria in awarding criteria, or do we just get some “penalties” in the scoring if not (fully) addressed?

-Question 26: What happens if the overall Technical Feasibility scores sum less than the Min Points set in the Scoring Table?
+Question 26: What happens if the overall Technical Excellence scores sum less than the Min Points set in the Scoring Table?

-The Technical Excellence score results summing up the scores achieved in all its subcriteria (from 1 to 11).
-The Technical Feasibility results summing up the Technical Excellence score and the Development plan score.
-In case the Technical Feasibility is not meeting the Min Points, the tender will be excluded.
+The Technical Excellence score results summing up the scores achieved in all its subcriteria (from 1 to 6).
+In case the Technical Excellence is not meeting the Min Points, the tender will be excluded.

 Question 28: If a large panel is expected, who should perform the clinical validation for that scope?